-The programme provides you with an immersive international experience, challenging you to adapt and thrive in a new context while establishing a genuinely global network.
+The programme provides you with an international experience, challenging you to adapt and thrive in a new context while establishing a genuinely global network.
 It equips you with the tools you need to lead change, now and in the future.
 During the programme you will work as part of a diverse and multi-cultural team to address challenges, developing your cultural intelligence and leadership skills in the process.

 HOW TO APPLY